 Objective-wise, the apps range from instructive (drill-and-practice) through manipulable (discovery-and-experimentation) to constructive ones (open-ended ‘sandboxes’), in accord with Bloom’s hierarchy of learning.
 Some of those aim at knowledge and skills acquisition, others at collaboration, yet others – at learning and teaching support, and the list goes on.
 The consumer market covers various needs – from kid to adult solutions, special needs apps, corporate training tools and whatnot.

-But the number and diversity of learning applications does not necessarily guarantee quality.
-In fact the first generation of mobile learning apps has shown there’s a vast area of improvement.
+But the number and diversity of learning applications do not necessarily guarantee quality.
+In fact, the first generation of mobile learning apps has shown there’s a vast area of improvement.
 So let these insights guide you through the education app development process.

 Step 1.
 Design for quality and product excellence

+Let’s talk about designing an educational app.
 Applying an engineering-style and problem-solution thinking to complex domains like education is a real challenge.
-Knowing how to align the app’s design and use with the processes of learning and development asks for proper understanding of the learning science.
+Knowing how to align the app’s design and use with the processes of learning and development asks for the proper understanding of the learning science.

 Seven dimensions of creating an educational app